iBz-04/KOM1012/README.md

 - Homeworks
 - Solutions
 - Example Questions
-- And other useful informations about lectures...
+- And other useful information about lectures...

 ## Course Information